jmtilli/micronovaxrr/deploy/README.txt

 model for new measurements.
 This means that you shouldn't delete the measured data because you will need to import it again.

 The program doesn't add an extension to the file name automatically so you need to enter the complete name with the extension.
 You should choose an extension like ".layers" which isn't used by other programs.
 For example, enter "06050304measure2.layers" instead of "06050304measure2".
+If you want to save some disk space, you can compress the file by using the extension ".gz" either as-is or (recommended) along with some other extension.
+So, for example, "06050304measure2.layers.gz" is compressed.
+Also, "06050304measure2.gz" is compressed but as it lacks information that it is a layers file, this is not a recommended file name.
+Note that old versions of the software cannot read gzipped files.